centreon/centreon-documentation/versioned_docs/version-23.10/api/clapi.md

 #### Delcontactgroup

-To remove a contactgroup from the notification contactgroup list, use the **DELCONTACTGROUP** action:
+To remove a contactgroup from the notification contact group list, use the **DELCONTACTGROUP** action:

 ``` shell
 centreon -u admin -p 'centreon' -o SERVICE -a delcontactgroup -v "test;ping;Group1"